-Invitations to participate in this study will be mailed the week of January 25.
-If you did not receive an invitation in the mail by February 5 and you and would like to participate in this study, please email: firstname.lastname@example.org and include the subject line: farm study.
-Please include your name, address and farm name; you will then receive a code via email.
+Invitations to participate in this inventory will be mailed the last week of February to farmers in Lancaster, York, Adams and Franklin Counties.
+If you farm land in these one or more of these counties and did not receive an invitation in the mail by March 6 but you and would like to participate in this survey, please email: email@example.com and include the subject line: farm survey.
+Please include your name and address; you will then receive a code via email.
 You can request a paper version of the survey if you would prefer to complete the survey through the mail.

 If you would like to view a PDF of the survey, click HERE.
 This is a sample version and is not intended for responses.

-PA Farmers Invited to Participate in Survey to Inventory Farm Conservation Practices
+PA Farmers in Lancaster, York , Adams and Franklin Counties Invited to Participate in Survey to Inventory Farm Conservation Practices

 What is the purpose of this survey?